-As seen in Figure 7 the overall runtime (FaVe 1) is less than a minute (36.15 seconds) and stable with a low standard deviation of 1.18 seconds.
+As seen in Figure 7 the overall runtime (FaVe1) is less than a minute (36.15 seconds) and stable with a low standard deviation of 1.18 seconds.
 For the medium sized UP network, FaVe's overhead including compliance checks is about 23% which allows a periodic reverification.
 The number of roles is important for the runtime behavior of the compliance checks since this results in a quadratic amount of conformity checks to be verified.
 Figure 7 shows that the runtime for 11,902 conformity checks (see the green part in the FaVe1 measurement) is about four seconds.
 Hence, FaVe performs well even for a large amount of roles.
-In addition, we demonstrate performance gains that can be achieved by parallelization.
-For this purpose we introduce multiple NetPlumber backend instances that are initialized identically but calculate reachability trees for the different source nodes.
-The workload is distributed in a round robin manner with precalculated buckets.
-Also, we show that checking for compliance benefits from parallelization as each reachability tree can be checked independently.
-The measurements with multiple backend instances show that FaVe benefits from parallelization.
-Improvements for the reachability calculations range from 18 % to 66 % for each doubling of the number of instances.
-The overall gains sum up to a factor of 3.7 for FaVe and further support periodic reverifications.